autolab-project/autolab/README.md

 ### 3) USIT configuration file

 As presented in the Quick Start section of the readme, USIT need to know about your devices and your drivers.
-At the first import of USIT in a Python console, a config.ini file is generated in your home directory, but contains default values which are likely to be wrong for you.
+At the first import of USIT in a Python console, a *config.ini* file is generated in your home directory, but contains default values which are likely to be wrong for you.
 You then have to update this config.ini file.

 In this configuration file, two paths have to be provided:
-- DriversPath : this is the path to your drivers folder (see step 1).
+- `DriversPath` : this is the path to your drivers folder (see step 1).
-- DevicesIndexPath : this is the path to the device configuration file (see step 2).
+- `DevicesIndexPath` : this is the path to the device configuration file (see step 2).

-Example of config.ini:
+Example of *config.ini*:
 ```
 [paths]
 DriversPath = C:\Users\qchat\Documents\GitHub\toniq